2017 Federal 100 Awards

-The deadline for 2016 Federal 100 Awards is fast approaching.
-So please help the most exceptional among these women and men to get the recognition they deserve!
+The deadline for 2017 Federal 100 awards is fast approaching.
+So please help the most exceptional women and men in federal IT get the recognition they deserve!

-The Fed 100s are the most prestigious awards in federal IT, and for good reason -- but it all starts with a great pool of nominees.
-So if you know individuals who you believe should be among the 2016 Federal 100, please make sure our judges know about them, too.
+The Federal 100 are the most prestigious awards in federal IT and for good reason -- but it all starts with a great pool of nominees.
+So if you know individuals you believe should be among the 2017 Federal 100, please make sure our judges know about them, too.

 Not certain what it takes to make the Federal 100?
 Here are five points to remember: